OpenAsset Alternative

 Who should choose RFPM

-• Proposal teams that need to generate SF330 resumes, SOQ resumes, and project experience sheets from one data source
+• Teams that need to generate SF330 resumes, SOQ resumes, and project experience sheets from one source of truth

-• Teams that want Ask RFPM Agent for querying across their proposal content library
+• Teams that want Ask RFPM Agent for querying across staff, projects, and RFP context

-• Firms whose primary pain point is organizing and finding project photography across hundreds or thousands of images
+• Firms whose primary pain point is organizing and retrieving project photography and renderings across hundreds or thousands of images

 • Marketing teams that need a full digital asset management system with metadata tagging, permissions, and brand portals

 Mid-size AEC firms spend 120-750 hours per year on resume formatting alone.
-RFPM turns that into structured data with one-click generation.
+RFPM turns that into structured records — and resumes, SF330 sections, and project sheets generate from there.

 Frequently asked questions